 Service and Reliability

-Why do people buy Toyota vehicles?
-One reason that is often given is reliability like those car dealership near me.
 Why do people choose John Lewis (a well-known British department store) to buy a sofa?
 One reason given is great customer service.

 When comparing similar products there is a ton of value in these interconnected attributes.
 I.e. if something breaks or is not understood then you need customer service.